GitMax42/website/README.md

 # Website Speed

 Beside Security, **speed** is one of the most important technical factors of a successul website!
+Below are some tips and techniques to speed up your website.

-Check how fast your website is:
+**Check how fast your website is:**
 * <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank">PageSpeed Insights</a>
 * <a href="https://gtmetrix.com/" target="_blank">GTmetrix</a>
 * <a href="https://www.webpagetest.org/" target="_blank">WebPageTest</a>

+---

 ## Static Content - Compressed
-Even it takes longer to update your website and it is a more complex deploy process, generate as much static compressed content as possible.
+Even it takes longer to update your website and needs a more complex deploy process, you need to generate as much static compressed content as possible!
+Textfiles like HTML, CSS, Javascript, Webmanifest and others are good candidates for such static compression.

 ### Compression
 * <a href="https://github.com/google/brotli">Brotli</a> is a compression algorithm developed by Google and serves best for text compression. <a href="https://caniuse.com/#feat=brotli" target="_blank">Browser support</a> is already very good!
-If the browser supports Brotli, it will send a "br" the in accept-encoding request header.
+If the browser supports Brotli, it will send a "br" the in <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding" target="_blank">accept-encoding</a> <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers" target="_blank">request header</a>.

 * <a href="https://github.com/google/zopfli">Zopfli</a> is a compression algorithm for DEFLATE, gzip and zlib formats, developed by Google under the Apache License and it achieves much higher compression than other DEFLATE/zlib implementations (at the expense of speed)

+Shellscript to generate .gzip and .br versions of text files:
 ```sh
 for i in $(find . -type f \( -name "*.js" -o -name "*.css" -o -name "*.html" -o -name "*.webmanifest" \) ); do
         brotli -f ${i}